garden-io/garden/docs/reference/module-types/helm.md

 [sync](#sync) > [paths](#syncpaths) > source

-POSIX-style or Windows path of the directory to sync to the target.
-Defaults to the config's directory if no value is provided.
+POSIX-style or Windows-style local path of the directory to sync to the target.
+Can be either absolute or relative to the source directory where the Deploy action is defined.
+This should generally be a templated path to another action's source path (e.g. `${actions.build.my-container-image.sourcePath}`), or a relative path.
+If a path is hard-coded, you must make sure the path exists, and that it is reliably the correct path for every user.
+Defaults to the Deploy action's config's directory if no value is provided.

 | Type     | Default | Required |
 | -------- | ------- | -------- |